Food Festivals in Barcelona 2026

 Barcelona Wine Week (BWW)

-Barcelona Wine Week hosts the country’s largest wine offer.
+Barcelona Wine Week is the country’s largest wine event of the year.
 While it is dedicated to showcasing wine to international and local news companies, it is also a great way for you to enjoy wine in an elevated way.
-The event hosts wine companies and professionals, offers workshops on wine-related topics, and is sure to create an unforgettable wine-tasting experience.
+The event showcases wine companies and professionals, offers workshops on wine-related topics, and presents visitors with an unforgettable wine-tasting experience.

 March